Shiro-LK/keras-retinanet/README.md

 # Keras RetinaNet [![Build Status](https://travis-ci.org/fizyr/keras-retinanet.svg?branch=master)](https://travis-ci.org/fizyr/keras-retinanet) [![DOI](https://zenodo.org/badge/100249425.svg)](https://zenodo.org/badge/latestdoi/100249425)

+This repository is a fork from fizyr/keras-retinanet.
+I add some features like the possibility to use the P2 feature maps, display images on tensorboard (validation), the possibility to use multi channel as input (see csv_multi file)

 Keras implementation of RetinaNet object detection as described in [Focal Loss for Dense Object Detection](https://arxiv.org/abs/1708.02002) by Tsung-Yi Lin, Priya Goyal, Ross Girshick, Kaiming He and Piotr Dollár.